andrasq/node-qibl/README.md

 - `dir` - name of the directory to hold the file, default is `process.env.TMPDIR` else `/tmp`
 - `name` - core filename without the leading path separators, default `node-tmpfile-`
 - `ext` - filename extension to append, default `''` empty string
+- `remove` - whether to auto-remove the file on exit, default enabled, set to `false` to create a permanent file that will not be removed on fatal signal or process exit

     const filename = qibl.tmpfile();
     // => "/tmp/node-tmpfile-wp3tio"